Are you looking for monthly income-paying investments outside of traditional fixed income like GICs or bonds?

 We will cover the best monthly dividend stocks in Canada below and discuss some of their features in more detail.

 Monthly dividend stocks can fit very well within a portfolio designed to provide a steady monthly income stream.
-They can help to reduce some interest rate risk that some bonds may be very vulnerable to.
+They can help to reduce the interest rate risk that bonds will be vulnerable to.

 Here are some circumstances in which to consider adding monthly dividend stocks to your portfolio.